-- 1. Use the HKLF4 file to determine the space group (in XPREP) and solve the structure as you would normally do. - 2.
-Once you have a good structural model (not necessarily complete, but at least stable) you can begin to refine against the HKLF5 file.
+- 1. Use the HKLF4 file to determine the space group and solve the structure as you would normally do. - 2.
+Once you have a good structural model (not necessarily complete, but at least stable) you can begin to refine against the HKLF5 file. - 3.
+In the Refine panel, use the drop down box to select the HKLF5-format file for the "Reflection File."

-- 3. In the Refine panel, use the drop down box to select the HKLF5-format file for the "Reflection File." - 4.
-Edit your ins file to add "BASF 0.5" on a line somewhere above the atom list.
-This sets the "BAtch Scale Factor" to 50%, indicating each component contributes 50%.
+- 4. Edit your ins file with to add "BASF 0.4" on a line somewhere above the atom list.
+This sets the "BAtch Scale Factor" to 40%, indicating each the second component contributes 40%.
 This number will be refined during the least-squares cycles. - 5.
 Scroll to the bottom of the ins file, and change the line "HKLF 4" to read "HKLF 5".
 This instructs XL to use the "batch number" at the end of each HKL I sig(I) line to determine which component the given reflection belongs to. - 6.
-Save these changes and close the ins file. - 7.
 Continue to refine the structure as you normally would.
-Check in the lst file for the value of BASF and its esd which you will need to report in your CIF file. - 8.
+Check in the lst file for the value of BASF and its esd which you will need to report in your CIF file. - 7.
 In this case, TWINABS applies the multi-scan absorption correction, so you will need to edit those values in your CIF file.
-The Tmin and Tmax can be found in the .abs file. - 9.
+The Tmin and Tmax can be found in the .abs file. - 8.
 You should also include some text in your refinement_details section to describe the twinning.
-The final twin law can be found near the bottom of the 0m.ls file, and the Cell Now output file .cn will have the rotation operation (e.g. 179° around the direct/reciprocal 0.000 0.000 1.000 axis). - 10.
+The final twin law can be found near the bottom of the 0m.ls file, and the Cell Now output file .cn will have the rotation operation (e.g. 179° around the direct/reciprocal 0.000 0.000 1.000 axis). - 9.
 You might find that there is little improvement to using the HKLF5 data.
 It is acceptable to use only the HKLF4 file if you have enough data, but you still need to comment in your CIF file that the crystal was twinned.